 The original post was so popular that I broke it down into nine further posts.
 Each post includes a detailed discussion of the ethical concern along with links to other articles and resources.
 There are case studies, discussion questions for a variety of disciplines, and lesson ideas which can be used across the curriculum.

 Though I designed these posts with a K-12 audience in mind, they’ve since been picked up at a tertiary level for discussions with pre-service teachers and other undergraduate students.
-I’ve created this page as a single reference point for all 10 posts.
+I’ve created this page as a single reference point for all of the posts.

 Here’s a quick list of the posts.
 Scroll down for more information: